 Asset Distress & Revitalization

-Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering, restructuring, divesting, or acquiring distressed assets, in a challenging economy.
+Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering, restructuring, divesting, or acquiring distressed assets, in the new economy.

 The team includes lawyers from across disciplines with market-leading business and legal experience focused on:

 - Restructuring and bankruptcy, including buying assets out of bankruptcy and defaulted loan sales and purchases